The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

 The venue has 20+ airconditioned rooms, of which 10 are reserved for the unconf.
 For lunch and socializing there are big inside (~350p) and outside areas.

 Each unconf group will have a main room and a breakout room.
-The room will have tables made out of cardboard that you can write on, a whiteboard and/or flipover, and a large HDMI screen.
+The rooms will have tables made out of cardboard that you can write on, a flipover, and each group's main room has a large HDMI screen.

 Travel and Hotel